jo/webcryptobox-js/README.md

 ```

 ### Key Generation and Derivation
-Functions for generating a ecdh and aes-gcm keys, for deriving an aes-gcm key or the public key from a private one and for generating a sha-256 fingerprint of a key.
+Functions for generating a ecdh and aes-cbc keys, for deriving an aes-cbc key or the public key from a private one and for generating a sha-256 fingerprint of a key.

 #### `generateKeyPair`
 Generates ecdh key pair with curve `P-521`.
 The private key will be extractable, and can be used to derive a key.